BleepSound/ms20-vcf-simple/README.md

 Size: 10HP

-cutoff + resonance, with a switch to chose low pass or high pass mode.
+Cutoff + resonance, with a switch to chose low pass or high pass mode.

 CV control on the filter cutoff.